mwc360/mwc360.github.io/_posts/2024-08-22-Databricks-to-Fabric-Spark-Cluster-Deep-Dive.md

 ## 1. Billing Model
 ### Fabric Capacities
 This one is obvious and well known.
-Coming from it's Power BI platform lineage, Fabric operates on a Capacity model where you purchase an amount of potential compute to be used measured as Capacity Units (CUs), these CUs can be used across any Fabric Workload in the converged data platform (Spark, data warehousing, real-time streaming, reporting, machine learning, custom APIs, etc.).
-While admittedly this model tends to be less intuitive for data engineering practitioners coming from Azure services, overtime, more features have been and are continuing to be added to make the capacity model more flexible and provide additional controls for managing consumption.
+Building on its Power BI platform heritage, Fabric uses a Capacity model.
+In this model, you purchase a certain amount of compute power, measured in Capacity Units (CUs).
+These CUs can be utilized across any Fabric workload within the converged data platform, including Spark, data warehousing, real-time streaming, reporting, machine learning, custom APIs, and more.

 ## Databricks
 Databricks operates on a pure serverless model, you pay for the compute used plus a licensing multiplier.
 Depending on the feature used the multiplier will vary.
 As a general rule of thumb, anytime you deviate from open source capabilities and use Databricks propriatary tech (i.e. Photon, Delta Live Tables, and Serverless Compute), the licensing multiplier is significantly higher.
 Licensing multipliers are important to consider in designing a solution as it may change how you actually organize and orchestrate your processes, see my post on [the TCO of Photon in Databricks](https://milescole.dev/data-engineering/2024/04/30/Is-Databricks-Photon-A-NoBrainer.html) for more details.